bbulkow/esp32/README.md

 I wasn't able to build from source.
 The problem I ran into was `stat` being picky, but realistically this isn't a combo the maintainers use, so you might run into another problem.
-Nicely, the maintainer replied nearly immediately and you'll probably have a different problem.
+Nicely, the maintainer replied nearly immediately and will likely have a fix in a few weeks, however, it's clear that WSL is not yet popular enough to have good maintance ( it happens ).
+You'll probably have a different problem.

 It seems that python2 is required.
 ESP-IDF doesn't seem to work with Python3, even though py2 will go EOL.

 If you use a python environment system ( I use pyenv ), you'll need to be careful about installing python libraries.
-I decided to change 'pyenv' back to 'system', but it is better to install the python libraries required using `pip` [ todo, put in better instructions ]
+I decided to change 'pyenv' back to 'system', but it is better to install the python libraries required using `pip` [ todo, put in better instructions ].

 If you don't set IDF_TOOLS_PATH , there will be a $HOME/.espressif directory created when ./install.sh is run.
+In WSL, you might want to think about the location, because WSL and WSL2 has very different ideas about file system performance.
+I preferred to pull out these directories into NTFS.

 ```
 export IDF_TOOLS_PATH="$D/esp/espressif"